Neutral Toned Christmas Tree Featuring Presents Underneath

 1. Teal

-A teal ribbon can bring an unexpected touch of color to a traditional red and green Christmas tree.
+If you’re looking to bring an unexpected touch of color to a Christmas tree, you should try blue decorations.
 Many shades of blue are trending this season, especially jewel tones or dark blue styles like navy.
-A splash of teal helps to provide a modern edge to classic Christmas tree designs.
-It contrasts very beautifully with the adorning flashes of gold lights.
+Teal is a great candidate because it helps to provide a modern edge to classic Christmas tree designs.
+Use pops of teal blue through globes, ribbons, or garlands.

 2. Frosted White